SpillTech is developing the PortBin robot, a small and mobile surface drone which collects waste from port areas and other small bodies of water.

 Demand for measures to tackle plastic waste is on the rise.
 In 2019, 180 countries signed the UN Basel Convention on plastic waste, which aims to create legally binding mechanisms for handling plastic waste worldwide.

-The first product in SpillTech’s waste removal series, the PortBin fixed, was launched commercially in 2017.
+The first product in SpillTech’s waste removal series, the PortBin tide, was launched commercially in 2017.
 It has been sold to many ports and harbours in Norway, Denmark and the UK.
 SpillTech is currently exploring market opportunities in Asia, Europe and North America.

 Mobile device for collecting floating waste in small bodies of water